-Select IP/Mac Filter as the Filter type, and select IP as the Rule type (shown in Figure 4-28), then you can configure the filter rules based on IP address.
+Select IP/Mac Filter as the Filter type, and select IP as the Rule type (shown in Figure 4-29), then you can configure the filter rules based on IP address.
 The filtering includes Outgoing and Incoming, the detailed descriptions are provided below.

-- Filter Type Selection: Select the filter type for the next configuration below. - ➤ IP/MAC Filter Set Index: Select the Set index for the IP Filter entry.
-This index can match with six IP / MAC Filter Rule Indexes. - Interface: Select the interface for the entry.
+- Filter Type Selection: Select the filter type for the next configuration. - > IP/MAC Filter Set Index: Select the Set index for the IP Filter entry.
+This index can match with six IP / MAC Filter Rule Indexes. - > Interface: Select the interface for the entry. - ➤ Direction: Select the direction for this IP Filter rule.
+There are three filtering directions: Both, Incoming, Outgoing.